ivanbakel/hout-prover/README.md

 ## What?

-If you know about the HCI and intuitionistic logic, skip this section.
+If you know about the CHI and intuitionistic logic, skip this section.

 ### The Curry-Howard isomorphism